OpenSourceNet/Qorka/README.md

 Qorka : Getting started
 =======
-Lets say you want to build a programming language (code interpreter), the first thing you need to add is a "print fucntion".
+Lets say you want to build a programming language (code interpreter), the first thing you need to add is a "print" function.

 Playing : First Arena
 --------------